Titan Machinery (NASDAQ:TITN) Releases FY 2023 Earnings Guidance

-Titan Machinery (NASDAQ:TITN – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
+Titan Machinery (NASDAQ:TITN – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $3.70-$4.00 for the period, compared to the consensus estimate of $3.18.
 The company issued revenue guidance of -.

 Titan Machinery Stock Performance

-Institutional investors have recently bought and sold shares of the stock.
-Bank of America Corp DE lifted its holdings in shares of Titan Machinery by 19.6% in the 1st quarter.
-Bank of America Corp DE now owns 25,835 shares of the company’s stock worth $729,000 after acquiring an additional 4,231 shares during the last quarter.
-Rhumbline Advisers lifted its holdings in shares of Titan Machinery by 10.1% in the 2nd quarter.
-Rhumbline Advisers now owns 29,073 shares of the company’s stock worth $652,000 after acquiring an additional 2,672 shares during the last quarter.
-UBS Group AG lifted its holdings in shares of Titan Machinery by 48.5% in the 2nd quarter.
-UBS Group AG now owns 25,188 shares of the company’s stock worth $564,000 after acquiring an additional 8,226 shares during the last quarter.
-BNP Paribas Arbitrage SA lifted its holdings in shares of Titan Machinery by 47.2% in the 2nd quarter.
-BNP Paribas Arbitrage SA now owns 22,442 shares of the company’s stock worth $503,000 after acquiring an additional 7,197 shares during the last quarter.
-Finally, Cambridge Investment Research Advisors Inc. bought a new stake in shares of Titan Machinery in the 1st quarter worth about $341,000.
-79.77% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Legal & General Group Plc lifted its stake in Titan Machinery by 251.2% during the second quarter.
+Legal & General Group Plc now owns 7,273 shares of the company’s stock valued at $163,000 after purchasing an additional 5,202 shares during the last quarter.
+ExodusPoint Capital Management LP lifted its position in shares of Titan Machinery by 15.9% in the 2nd quarter.
+ExodusPoint Capital Management LP now owns 12,957 shares of the company’s stock valued at $290,000 after acquiring an additional 1,776 shares in the last quarter.
+AQR Capital Management LLC lifted its position in shares of Titan Machinery by 59.1% in the 2nd quarter.
+AQR Capital Management LLC now owns 157,159 shares of the company’s stock valued at $3,522,000 after acquiring an additional 58,364 shares in the last quarter.
+State Street Corp lifted its position in shares of Titan Machinery by 32.7% in the 2nd quarter.
+State Street Corp now owns 470,579 shares of the company’s stock valued at $10,546,000 after acquiring an additional 115,876 shares in the last quarter.
+Finally, Sei Investments Co. lifted its position in shares of Titan Machinery by 1.4% in the 2nd quarter.
+Sei Investments Co. now owns 181,182 shares of the company’s stock valued at $4,060,000 after acquiring an additional 2,551 shares in the last quarter.
+79.77% of the stock is owned by institutional investors and hedge funds.

 Titan Machinery Inc owns and operates a network of full-service agricultural and construction equipment stores in the United States and Europe.
 It operates through three segments: Agriculture, Construction, and International.
 The company sells new and used equipment, including agricultural and construction equipment manufactured under the CNH Industrial family of brands, as well as equipment from various other manufacturers.